HumabHatterZed/WhistleWindInscryptionMods/README.md

 Big thanks to Rengar, yam the nokia, and everyone else for reporting bugs to me!

 ## ⚖️ Changelog
-For the full changelog, refer to the .md file included in the mod package.
+For the full changelog, please refer to the .md file included in the mod package.
 <details>
 <summary>Changelog</summary>